opengeospatial/ogc-feat-geo-json/README.md

 - Name: A name for the implementation or example.
 - Status: An indication of the status of the implementation or example.
 - Remarks: Additional remarks about the scope of the implementation or example.
-- Core (`place`): An indication that the "coord" member is supported or used.
+- Core ("place"): An indication that the "coord" member is supported or used.
-- Core (`time`): An indication that the "time" member is supported or used.
+- Core ("time"): An indication that the "time" member is supported or used.
 - 3D (Polyhedron):  An indication that (Multi-)Polyhedron geometries are supported or used in the "place" member.
 - 3D (Prism): An indication that Prism geometries are supported or used in the "place" member.
 - Feature Type: An indication that the "featureType" member is supported or used.